 Yes, it is.
 It will depend first upon the smooth operation of the current Tilos energy solution and secondly on the engagement of the local population to progress even more.
 Evidence to this end is quite positive so far, reflected also on the shift attempted towards EVs.

 It is also announced that Tilos will be able to occasionally help the neighboring island of Kos with energy, how so?

 Currently, the interconnector between Kos and Tilos is used to feed Tilos, mainly with oil-based power generation.
 When the Tilos solution will be in operation, the interconnector will be used to export energy, this time from Tilos to Kos.
 What is more important is that this excess energy could come in the form of guaranteed energy amounts through the energy storage component of our system.
 Such guaranteed energy amounts will be of high value since they will be normally used to offset expensive thermal power units used to cover peak demand periods for the system of Kos.

 Do you find energy cooperatives useful and plausible additions or alternatives in smaller communities/islands?
 Is Tilos going in this direction?

 As I mentioned, the development of an energy cooperative could be the way forward for Tilos.
 But this is up to the people of Tilos to decide.
 Generally speaking, partnerships between energy cooperatives and private investors/consortia could offer the much-required balance in these types of endeavors.

-**** The Greek Tilos project was double winner of the EU Sustainable Energy Week (EUSEW) Awards 2017 for innovative energy projects – the first ever winner of the Energy Islands Award, for its contribution to the island’s energy security through its ground-breaking battery-based hybrid power station, and also the winner of the Citizens’ Award, chosen from the 12 finalists in an online poll with over 10 000 votes.
+**** The Greek Tilos project was the double winner of the EU Sustainable Energy Week (EUSEW) Awards 2017 for innovative energy projects – the first ever winner of the Energy Islands Award, for its contribution to the island’s energy security through its ground-breaking battery-based hybrid power station, and also the winner of the Citizens’ Award, chosen from the 12 finalists in an online poll with over 10 000 votes.